protofire/gnosis-dev-kit/README.md

 - Documentation (http://localhost:8888)

-In case you're willing to remove all containers, open your terminal an type:<br/>
+In case you're willing to remove all containers, open your terminal and type:<br/>
 ```docker-compose down```